 I just went from a 16-day trip to Japan (my third trip BTW… yes, I love Japan!), stayed in Tokyo, Hokkaido, Osaka and Hakone.
 And let me tell you, their convenience stores, or kombini, saved me from hunger and thirst more than a few times!

 Stepping into a 7/11 in Japan is an immersion into a microcosm of Japanese daily life and, crucially, its culinary landscape.
 These omnipresent convenience stores, or konbini as they are affectionately known, are far more than just places to grab a quick drink.
-They are hubs offering a remarkable array of fresh food, ready-to-eat meals, and, perhaps most notably for the curious visitor, a fascinating selection of packaged and prepared snacks.
+They are hubs offering a remarkable array of fresh food, ready-to-eat meals, and a fascinating selection of packaged and prepared snacks.

 Must-Try Bites at 7/11 Japan